284: No Such Thing As Salty Yeti Bones

 It's true.
 And also they say that in Canada they don't actually put salt on the roads anymore, speaking of salt, because Bigfoot keeps eating it all.

-So they think we've got to stop, we're losing too much salt.
+We're losing too much salt.
 Really?
 Yeah we should probably move on.

 There was a 19th century French explorer called Jules Gerard who reported on a group of people called the Hachichea.
 They were from Algeria and all they ever did was smoke hashish and kill porcupines.